86Box/docs/hardware/diskimages.rst

 Disk images
 ===========

-86Box supports a large variety of disk image formats for the emulated drives.
+86Box supports a large variety of disk image formats for the emulated disk drives.

 Hard disk images
 ----------------